benmvp/slides/2022/reactmiami/enzyme-to-rtl.md

 - Let's start w/ a quick history lesson
 - Enzyme really changed the game for how we could unit test UIs
-  - It's v1 came out latest in 2015
+  - It's v1 came out late in 2015
 - Because React separates rendering from flushing to the DOM
   - We can render React components without needing a browser
-  - Before React testing UIs required running the unit tests in a headless browser
+  - Before React, testing UIs required running the unit tests in a headless browser
 - It's API Mimics jQuery's API for DOM manipulation & traversal
   - It has a element wrapper similar to jQuery (we'll see in a bit)
   - But it also dug into implementation details like inspecting state
   - Ultimately became its undoing
-- **How many people are using Enzyme?**
+- **✋🏾 How many people are using Enzyme right now?**

 /////
 <!-- .slide: data-background="url(../../img/esnext/simon-rae-221560-unsplash.jpg) no-repeat center" data-background-size="cover" -->